georgeyhere/Toast-RV32i/README.md

 - Goals:

      - Produce a core that is capable of running the RV32ui unit tests from official [riscv-tests](https://github.com/riscv/riscv-tests) repo
-     - Gain familiarity with open-source verification tools
+     - Gain familiarity with open-source tools
      - Gain familiarity with Linux environment

 - Stretch Goals: